liferay/liferay-frontend-projects/css/when_and_how_to_create_a_new_css_component.md

 ### Steps to create the modifier

-1. We recommend using a meaning name, representing what the modifier change or add
+1. We recommend using a meaning name, representing what the modifier changes or adds
 2. Simple modifier class name will not be minified
 3. Whenever possible complex modifier class name will not be minified
 4. Try to follow the rule one modification per modifier (there are exceptions), example: